ObaidUr-Rahmaan/react-flask-full-stack-template/README.md

 ## Template React + Flask Test App

-Connecting a React front-end with Flask api backend for full-stack web dev. :)
+- Connecting a React front-end with Flask api backend for full-stack web dev. :)

+Fork this repo to work on your own React + Flask projects :p

 ## Deployment